LSNJLAW SM

 Where can I get more information?

-For more information, contact the Prisoner Reentry Project at Legal Services of New Jersey by calling LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal hotline, at 1-888-LSNJ-LAW (1-888-576-5529).
+For more information, contact the Reentry Project at Legal Services of New Jersey by calling LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal hotline, at 1-888-LSNJ-LAW (1-888-576-5529).
 (Outside of New Jersey, please call 732-572-9100 and ask to be transferred to the hotline.)
 You can also write to:

 Legal Services of New Jersey

-Prisoner Reentry Project
+Reentry Project

 P.O.
 Box 1357